 The hiking trails featured on this list of best day hikes at Lake Tahoe are a collection of iconic and must-do hikes.
 They also happen to be some of my personal favorites.

 If you were to hike them in the “shoulder season” (spring and fall) rather than summer, I’d recommend hiking them in the fall.
 Hiking at Lake Tahoe during the spring is always tricky and includes additional considerations.
+Subsequently, you can read the brief passage below for my thoughts about hiking when snow is present.

 Exposure is a concern for many of these hikes due to their significant elevation gain.
 Often, you’ll find that much of the elevation gain on any of these trails occurs in open terrain.
 For example, in relatively long uphill sections of the trail to Mount Tallac you’ll find little relief from the sun and wind.